catfan/Medoo/README.md

 ## License

-Medoo is under the MIT License.
+Medoo is under the MIT license.

 ## Links